Find out more

 ARISE uses the definition established by the International Labour Organization, which defines child labor as work that deprives children of their childhood, their potential, and their dignity, and that is harmful to physical and mental development.
 ILO Conventions establish minimum ages for entry into work (ILO Convention No. 138 on Minimum Age) and address the worst forms of child labor (ILO Convention No. 182 on Worst Forms of Child Labour).
 These Conventions, approaching universal ratification among ILO Member States, provide detail and clarity on what constitutes child labor.
 More generally, child labor refers to work for which a child is too young, or that is likely to jeopardize children’s health, safety or morals, including work that interferes with children’s education or their ability to benefit from education.
 Specifically, any work that is likely to jeopardize children’s physical, mental or moral health, safety or morals should not be done by anyone under the age of 18.
 The basic minimum age for work should not be below the age for finishing compulsory schooling, which is generally 15.
 Regarding light work, children between the ages of 13 and 15 years old may do light work, as long as it does not threaten their health and safety, or hinder their education or vocational orientation and training, however in Brazil this is 16.

 Factors such as the family situation, poverty, and cultural influences contribute to the existence of child labor.
+Different geographies could have different root causes e.g., poverty for African countries vs. local customs & traditions for Brazil).
 Poverty is both a cause and a consequence of child labor in all its forms.
 Poor families sometimes view the immediate gains of work as more profitable than the long-term investment in education.
 Similarly, the high cost of quality education (such as books, fees, uniforms, etc.), encourages some low-income families to direct their children towards work rather than study.
 Contributory factors also include low levels of education, the effects of HIV/AIDS when parents die and leave orphans as well as other economic shocks to poor households.
-The prevalence of the informal economy, a lack of enforcement of laws against child labor, and a lack of social protection also perpetuate the problem.
+The prevalence of the informal economy, a lack of enforcement of laws against child labor, a lack of education and awareness of what child labor is, and a lack of social protection also perpetuate the problem.

 ARISE focuses on three core areas that directly contribute to the achievement of SDG 1 for Quality Education, SDG 8 for Decent Work and Economic Growth, and SDG 16 for Partnerships for the Goals.
 However our initiatives are interconnected and as such also contribute to other SDGs such as: